-Battery Life in Extreme Temperatures
+Battery Life at Extreme Temperatures

 Hypothesis